tinestaric/tinestaric.github.io/source/_posts/2024-07-10-conference-recap-24.md

 **I want more younglings here! :D**

 Close to **three-quarters** of attendees were in **Sales and Leadership** positions.
 You could feel that in the sessions as well, they were *less attended*.
-I get that we’re more *“builders”* here in Europe, and the US prefers to buy solutions, okay, fine.
+I get that Europe has more of a *“builder”* mindset, while the US prefers to buy solutions, okay, fine.
 But still, **where do your people then get upskilled** if not at these kinds of events?

 Some *“huh”* moments: